Pgeniebox/goldberg-emu-ui/README.md

 # Non-steam-games-manager
 https://www.youtube.com/watch?v=59eJTwkKah4
+CONDITION: Steam must be run with admin previlege.
 How to use:
 launch the setup to install steam+. after install you should run the installed application to setup your existing steam application.